Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda

-We also remark that our formalization of Brunerie's proof does not cover all results of Brunerie's thesis in full generality.
+We also remark that our formalisation of Brunerie's proof does not cover all results of Brunerie's thesis in full generality.
 For instance, we have not developed his proof concerning Whitehead products in full generality.
-We leave this generalization for future work.
-This would tie in nicely with another possible direction of future research, namely that of investigating whether the approach outlined in \cref{sec:computation} can be used to compute other Whitehead products.
+We leave this generalisation for future work.
+This would tie in nicely with another possible direction of future research, namely that of investigating whether the approach outlined in \autoref{sec:computation} can be used to compute other Whitehead products.
 In addition, describing their graded quasi-Lie algebra structure is work in progress.
-Another related project is the proof of the symmetric monoidal structure on smash products, i.e.\ the main result of \cite[Chap.~4]{Brunerie16}.
-While this would not make the proof of $\tyIso{\func{$\pi$}_4(\sphere{3})}{\bZ}/2\bZ$ easier, it would be interesting to see whether Brunerie's proof could actually be formalized in the way that he intended it.
-Naturally, this question is also interesting in its own right.
-In fact, this problem was recently solved by Ljungström~\cite{AxelHoTTUF}.